Justin-Sherfey/amplifier_roadtrip/README.md

 1) Clone the repository to local machine and open using IDE of choice
 2) Configure to compatible JDK/JRE (Java 8 or higher)
 3) Navigate to src/main/resources/application.properties and change Database credentials to a valid database of choice
+4) Create a runtime configuration with AmplifireRoadTripApplication.java as the main method
+5) Run on machine, server should now be running on [localhost:5000](localhost:5000)

 ## Features